c4dt/lightarti-rest-android/README.md

   when prompted.
 This will take a bit of time, after which the "Release" button will become available.
 - Click on "Release", again giving an optional message when prompted.
-- After some time, the release will be available in [Maven](https://search.maven.org/search?q=lightarti-rest), with Group ID `io.github.c4dt` and Artifact ID `lightarti-rest`.
+- After 2h-3h, the release will be available in [Maven](https://search.maven.org/search?q=lightarti-rest), with Group ID `io.github.c4dt` and Artifact ID `lightarti-rest`.